payvolt-io/manual/RESTAPI/Documentation.md

 ## Base Response Model Structure

-The basic structure of a response will always be the following model
+The basic structure of a response body will always be the following model

 ```json
 {